nbasham/iOS-Collection-Utilities/README.md

 ## NSDictionary+Primitive

-NSDictionary+Primitive extends NSDictionary and NSMutableDictionary to provide support for primitives <code>BOOL, char, int, float, CGPoint, CGSize, CGRect</code>.
+NSDictionary+Primitive extends NSDictionary and NSMutableDictionary to provide support for primitives <code>BOOL, char, int, float, CGPoint, CGSize, CGRect, NSInteger, NSUInteger, and CGFloat</code>.
 The following example demonstrates <code>int</code> but all the other types work the same way.

 >
     NSMutableDictionary* dict = [NSMutableDictionary dictionary];